mxcl/bs/README.md

 Alpha Quality
 =============
 The test-suite no doubt has holes.
 So you may have to fix some bugs if you use it at this stage.
-But, we’re actively developing BS, so hgopefully its quality will rapidly improve.
+But, we’re actively developing BS, so hopefully its quality will rapidly improve.

 Examples & Usage